sudo-self/Rpi-shairport-sync/README.md

 AirPlay 2 Matters
 ====
 Did we mention AirPlay 2 support is experimental?
 You should also note that it is possible that changes could be made that would stop AirPlay 2 support from working.
-Let's hope that doesn't happen -- due to its limitations, there is little prospect of it having any kind of commercial significance.
+Let's hope that doesn't happen -- due to its limitations, there seems little prospect of it having any kind of commercial significance.

 What Works
 ---